 Based on current enrollment trends, the District's growth is concentrated on its Western edge.
 Due to this current and anticipated growth, the District opened LaVillita Elementary School in August of 2008.
 Long-range plans include an additional elementary school and a middle school with an addition to Ranchview high school in this area.
-Modest enrollment growth in the southern part of the District has been addressed by the construction of Strickland Intermediate School, which also opened in August of 2008.
 Enrollment trends in all other parts of the District indicate that current facilities will be adequate with minor renovation and additions.